 But let’s acknowledge the possibility, anyway.
 KBF has a plan in case two or more angler max out with 2,800 points or the top two or more end up with exactly the same number of AOY Points.
 We will coordinate with those anglers to stage a fish-off between them toward the end of November at a body of water to be announced.
 The winner of the fish-off would be crowned 2017 AOY.

 What happens if one of The TEN or 100 Challenge anglers cannot compete?

-As soon as KBF is notified that a KBF Member invited to compete in The TEN or the 100 Challenge championship9 has a scheduling conflict or, for other reasons, will not participate in one of those events, their invitation will be rescinded and rolled down to the first alternate (eleventh place in rankings).
+As soon as KBF is notified that a KBF Member invited to compete in The TEN or the 100 CHALLENGE championship has a scheduling conflict or, for other reasons, will not participate in one of those events, his invitation will be rescinded and rolled down to the first alternate (eleventh place in rankings).
 If the first alternate cannot compete, KBF will roll the invitation on down to the second alternate, and so on down the list of alternates until the full complement is met.